Skip to main content

 Vehicle fit

-Best for OBD-II street cars, modern turbo platforms, and older project cars with a plan
+Best for OBD-II street cars, modern turbo platforms, and older enthusiast platforms with clear goals

-Use the performance lane when the vehicle is healthy enough to support upgrades or needs a staged build strategy instead of one more random bolt-on.
+Use the performance service when the vehicle is healthy enough to support upgrades or needs coordinated tuning and support-system planning instead of one more random bolt-on.

 Vehicle years

-Modern power platforms with space for legacy builds
+Modern power platforms with room for legacy enthusiast cars

-This lane fits newer turbo cars, 2000s and 2010s tuner platforms, and older project vehicles when the goal is a supported performance path, not guesswork.
+This service fits newer turbo cars, 2000s and 2010s tuner platforms, and older enthusiast vehicles when the goal is a supported performance path, not guesswork.

 • Late-model turbo and DI platforms